George3d6/Coding-guidelines/README.md

 	2. Functions that access external state and may modify it

-	3. Functions who perform I/O (this includes working with shared memory, network memory and pipes)
+	3. Functions that perform I/O (this includes working with shared memory, network memory and pipes)